khairulhasanmd/OpenBBTerminal/website/old_content/terminal/portfolio/po/_index.md

 allow for an easy way to define the allocation.

 For this there are two templates that need to be set:
-- **OpenBB Parameters Template**: found in the OpenBB Terminal directory within `OpenBB Terminal/OpenBB/portfolio/parameters`
+- **OpenBB Parameters Template**: found in the Finance Analysis directory within `Finance Analysis/OpenBB/portfolio/parameters`
-- **OpenBB Portfolio Template**: found in the OpenBB Terminal directory within `OpenBB Terminal/OpenBB/portfolio/allocation`
+- **OpenBB Portfolio Template**: found in the Finance Analysis directory within `Finance Analysis/OpenBB/portfolio/allocation`

 If this location does not exist, use <a href="https://download-directory.github.io/?url=https%3A%2F%2Fgithub.com%2FOpenBB-finance%2FOpenBBTerminal%2Ftree%2Fmain%2Fportfolio" target="_blank" rel="noreferrer noopener">this link</a>
-to download the most recent versions and place the contents inside a folder named `portfolio` within the `OpenBB Terminal/OpenBB` directory.
+to download the most recent versions and place the contents inside a folder named `portfolio` within the `Finance Analysis/OpenBB` directory.

 ### OpenBB Parameters Template
 This template provides the user with the ability to set define values for each parameter based on the optimization